ThomasRohde/llm-wasm-sandbox/docs/PYTHON_CAPABILITIES.md

 **Q: `ModuleNotFoundError` for vendored package**

-A: Ensure `sys.path.insert(0, '/app/site-packages')` is at the top of your code.
+A: Ensure the sandbox's automatic injection is enabled (default).
+The sandbox adds `/data/site-packages` to `sys.path` automatically.

 **Q: `ImportError` from vendored package**